-Cut-generating linear programs (CGLPs) play a key role as a separation oracle to produce valid inequalities for the feasible region of optimization problems.
-When incorporated inside of branch-and-bound, the cutting planes obtained from CGLPs help to tighten relaxations and improve dual bounds.
-Running CGLPs at nodes of the branch-and-bound tree, however, is computationally cumbersome due to the large number of node candidates and the lack of a priori knowledge on which nodes admit useful cutting planes.
+Cut-generating linear programs (CGLPs) play a key role as a separation oracle to produce valid inequalities for the feasible region of mixed-integer programs.
+When incorporated inside branch-and-bound, the cutting planes obtained from CGLPs help to tighten relaxations and improve dual bounds.
+However, running the CGLPs at the nodes of the branch-and-bound tree is computationally cumbersome due to the large number of node candidates and the lack of a priori knowledge on which nodes admit useful cutting planes.
 As a result, CGLPs are often avoided at default settings of branch-and-cut algorithms despite their potential impact on improving dual bounds.
-In this paper, we propose a novel framework based on machine learning to approximate the optimal value of the CGLP, which is the deciding factor in generating cutting planes.
+In this paper, we propose a novel framework based on machine learning to approximate the optimal value of a CGLP class that determines whether a cutting plane can be generated at a node of the branch-and-bound tree.
 Translating the CGLP as an indicator function of the objective function vector, we show that it can be approximated through conventional data classification techniques.
-We provide a systematic procedure to efficiently generate train data sets for the corresponding classification problem based on the CGLP structure.
-We conduct computational experiments using classification methods such as logistic regression, support vector machines, and neural networks.
-Computational results suggest that the outcome of the approximate CGLP obtained from classification achieves a high accuracy rate in a significantly smaller amount of time compared to modern LP solvers.
-Our proposed framework can be efficiently applied to a large number of nodes in the branch-and-bound tree to identify the best candidates for running the CGLP---a feature that can be implemented at the preprocessing phase of any branch-and-cut algorithm to improve solution time and bound quality.
+We provide a systematic procedure to efficiently generate training data sets for the corresponding classification problem based on the CGLP structure.
+We conduct computational experiments on benchmark instances using classification methods such as logistic regression.
+These results suggest that the approximate CGLP obtained from classification can improve the solution time compared to that of conventional cutting plane methods.
+Our proposed framework can be efficiently applied to a large number of nodes in the branch-and-bound tree to identify the best candidates for adding a cut.

 INFORMS Journal on Computing